austencm/youtube-auto-like/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Logs**
+# Here is a video to help you send the logs https://www.youtube.com/watch?v=C4fQXRYwbrs&t=66s
+# Then attach the file to the issue.

 **Specification**
  - OS: [e.g. Windows 10]
  - Browser version [e.g. Firefox 75]